magnushelliesen/magnushelliesen/README.md

 For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go and maybe Rust (though I've read that the latter is quite difficult).

 * 🌍  I'm based in Oslo, Norway 🇳🇴
-* 🧠  I'm learning Go (total beginner at this stage 👶)
+* 🧠  I'm learning Go, but I'm a total beginner at this stage 🍼
+* ⚡  I fed a giraffe once

 ### Skills